greghoggard/cfn_nag_examples/README.md

 ### Simple example: Encrypted EBS Volumes

 Encrypted EBS volumes are an excellent example of something cfn_nag will help enforce.
-There's really no reason you _don't_ want your EBS volumes encrypted, so if cfn_nag detects you are provisioning an unencrypted EBS volume, it'll issue and error.
+There's really no reason you _don't_ want your EBS volumes encrypted, so if cfn_nag detects ysdafou are provisioning an unencrypted EBS volume, it'll issue and error.

     cfn_nag_scan --input-path cfn/volume.yml